lyn-li/project_deployment_error_notes/README.md

 ---

-##Preface
+## Preface

-This file records the error info when deploying.
+This file records the error info and notes  when deploying.